def-mycroft/zero-ai-assisted-dev-project-template/docs/main_notes_for_codex_update_toc.md

 #process-notes
 ***

-for codex: execute zero-liftsim dev --update-toc to regenerate docs/CONTENTS.md whenever docs are added or renamed.
+for codex: execute zero-ai-dev-framework dev --update-toc to regenerate docs/CONTENTS.md whenever docs are added or renamed.